CailinBellWold/README-Generator/README.md

 Create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

 ### Motivation
 Streamlining each step of the programming process enables the developer to spend more time problem-solving and less time duplicating efforts.
-Automating the process of creating README.md files is one step in streamlining project development.git
+Automating the process of creating README.md files is one step in streamlining project development.

 ### Learning Targets
 This exercise furthered experience dynamically updating HTML and CSS using jQuery and introduced the Moment.js library to handle date and time.